Schmelzofen/SilentmoonBackendProject/README.md

-# Silent Moon – the music app for yoga and meditation
+# Silent Moon – the App for Yoga and Meditation

 <br>

 ## Idea

 An app that suggests music for yoga and meditation depending on a chosen mood.